Lending into retirement

 Verifying Anticipated Retirement Income

-The following evidence can be used to verify anticipated retirement income:
+The following evidence can be used to verify anticipated retirement income (all must be dated within the last 12 months):

 - State Pension Statement (obtained from